 Although not sure skating is at its zenith.
 Undeniably someone like Nyjah or Foy is peak skateboarding.
 But a lot of the younger skaters skate in a very flowy, intuitive way which sort of ignores out and out stuntman shit.
 They’re not bothered about jumping on the biggest handrails, but have a more unique, expressive style to their skating.
 Less Joe Hinson and more Bear Myles.

-I think kids/younger skaters give less of a shot about ‘pro skating’ these days and therefore don’t aspire to get good like that any more.
+I think kids/younger skaters give less of a shit about ‘pro skating’ these days and therefore don’t aspire to get good like that any more.
 What’s the point really?